Birational Kleinian groups

 \begin{proposition} Suppose that $\Fol$ is an obvious foliation on a non-elliptic Hopf surface.
-Then up to a geometric conjugation preserving the rational fibration and up to replacing $\Gamma$ with a finite index subgroup we are in one of the following situations: \begin{enumerate} \item $X$ has two elliptic curves and we are in Example \ref{hopfruledex}. \item $X$ has one elliptic curve and we are in Example \ref{hopfparabolicex}. \item $U$ is the standard open set $\CC^2\backslash\{0\}$ of $Y=\PP^1\times \PP^1$ and $\Gamma$ is generated by the normal form $(x,y)\mapsto (\alpha x+\gamma y^m, \beta y)$. \end{enumerate} \end{proposition} \begin{proof} Since the fundamental group of Hopf surface is virtually cyclic, the open set $U$ is a finite quotient of $\CC^2\backslash\{0\}$.
-If $\Fol$ comes from the foliation by parallel lines on $\CC^2\backslash\{0\}$, then the intersection of $U$ with a fiber of $r$ is $\CC$ except for one which is $\CC^*$.
-Such an open set is necessarily Zariski open and isomorphic to $\CC^2\backslash\{0\}$.
-As the normal form is already birational and preserves a rational fibration, our situation is necessarily conjugate to it.
+Then up to a geometric conjugation preserving the rational fibration and up to replacing $\Gamma$ with a finite index subgroup we are in one of the following situations: \begin{enumerate} \item $X$ contains two elliptic curves and we are in Example \ref{hopfruledex}. \item $X$ contains one elliptic curve and we are in Example \ref{hopfparabolicex}. \item $U$ is the standard open set $\CC^2\backslash\{0\}$ of $Y=\PP^1\times \PP^1$ and $\Gamma$ is generated by the normal form $(x,y)\mapsto (\alpha x+\gamma y^m, \beta y)$. \end{enumerate} \end{proposition} \begin{proof} Since the fundamental group of a Hopf surface is virtually cyclic, the open set $U$ is a finite quotient of $\CC^2\backslash\{0\}$.
+There always exists an immersion $\CC\rightarrow U$ which is transverse to the foliation and intersects each leaf at most once.
+Consequently $r(U)$ is $\PP^1$ or $\CC$.

-Assume now that $\Fol$ is not a foliation by parallel lines.
-The space of leaves of the corresponding foliation on any infinite cover of $X$ is $\PP^1$.
-Thus $r(U)=\PP^1$.
-By Corollary \ref{regularonacylinder} this implies $\Gamma\subset \Aut(Y)$.
-The open set is necessarily one of the Zariski open sets appeared in Examples \ref{hopfruledex} and \ref{hopfparabolicex} because every leaf is biholomorphic to $\CC^*$.
-Hence we are in Example \ref{hopfruledex} if $\Gamma_B$ is generated by a multiplication and in Example \ref{hopfparabolicex} if $\Gamma_B$ is generated by a translation. \end{proof}